 Frequently Asked Questions

-Choosing the right portable toilet depends mainly on your needs.
-However, among all the manufacturers, Campersville and Zimmer provide a mesmerizing quality.
+Choosing the right unit depends mainly on your needs.
+However, among all the manufacturers, Campersville and Zimmer provide the best quality.

-It’s ideal to empty it in a local septic tank.
+It’s ideal to empty it into a local septic tank.
 However, if it’s not available, you can empty the toilet in a classic, indoor toilet.
 Just be careful to avoid splashing.

 The Final Word

 Portable toilets are not a new concept.
-Mariners have profusely used them for decades.
-Like almost everything else around us, the evolution of technology has left its mark on these lightweight, foldable toilets as well.
-The modern models are solidly built, stable toilets with a more appropriate excreta disposal facility than their ancestors.
+Mariners have used them for decades.
+Yet, like almost everything else around us, the evolution of technology has left its mark on these lightweight, foldable toilets.
+The modern models are solid, stable toilets with a more appropriate waste disposal facility than their ancestors.

-Costlier products indeed offer more quality features than most low to medium budget toilets can’t.
+Costlier products indeed offer more quality features than most low to medium budget toilets.
 But judging the quality of an appliance based on its price tag wouldn’t be a wise idea.
-Researching the following subject extensively is the only way to assure an excellent investment in the best portable toilet for you.
+Researching the subject extensively is the only way to assure an excellent investment.